Recycled Tennis Balls Play a Vital Role During Earthquakes; Engineers Show Us Why and How

 Science Times - Recycled Tennis Balls Play a Vital Role During Earthquakes; Engineers Show Us Why and How

-During earthquakes, a new seismic-isolation approach utilizes rolling physics to develop a more straightforward, lower-cost substitute with readily available materials, specifically recycled tennis balls.
+A new seismic-isolation approach during earthquakes utilizes the physics of rolling to develop a simpler, lower-cost substitute with readily available materials, specifically, recycled tennis balls.
+Pexels/cottonbro

 The Power of Recycled Tennis Balls